 WRITTEN VARIANCESWritten notices of variance will be granted as necessary in October each year.
 The seasonal variance will be issued for a specific period and must be renewed each year.
+The fee for obtaining a seasonal sump pump variance is $125 annually, which includes a $25 application fee.
 If you have such a need, please make your request to the Wastewater Treatment Facility by clicking here and completing the request form.
 You may also call the Wastewater Treatment Facility at (605) 882-6244 to request a variance.

 Variance Start and End date notifications

 To receive variance start and end date notifications by email and/or a text message: